-Tyson Foods has appointed John R. Tyson as chief sustainability officer, effectively immediately.
+Tyson Foods has appointed John R. Tyson as chief sustainability officer, effective immediately.

 He will report to Noel White, president and CEO of Tyson Foods.